jarenadams21/platos-last-stand/heisenberg-and-hubbard/README.md

 8. The uncertainty principle..
 9. Diffeomorphism
 10. Wolfgang Pauli.
+11. Space-induced gravity is GR.
+12. Tracking Higgs Field contribution across models (Distinguish particle-particle like proton-electron-nuetrino-etc vs particle-system like proton-Higgs or electron-Higgs)

 ##### S(1) vs S(2) vs S(3)
 * "The key difference between group 1 and group 2 components is that everyone group 1 components have unpaired electrons in their outermost orbital, whereas group 2 components have paired electrons in their outermost orbital.
 S block components are found in groups 1 and 2 of the periodic table."

+##### Definitions
+* Thermodynamic values solely depends on the temperature, pressure, and composition of the system, irrespective of its past states.

+##### Low Analogies
+1. Because they [photons] move through the space-time that is contorted by the presence of mass.
+It helps to think about the time dimension of space-time.
+Time ‘moves slower’ near sources of mass.
+This can act like a lens where light travels ‘slower’ in different materials, like water or glass.
+If glass is thicker on one side of the lens or in the middle, it’s going to focus light differently.
+It’s also true of gravitational gradients.
+If one side of the wave is moving faster than the other side, the wave can ‘turn’